Why Do Dogs Howl?

 High-pitched noises

-Sirens or other high-pitched noises, like singing, or musical instruments, can trigger most dogs into some pretty amazing howls.
-Some say it’s because the sounds resemble a distant dog howling, others believe it hurts their ears or causes them discomfort.
-There isn’t much proof of either theory, but we know dogs howl in response to high-pitched noises.
-I like to think my dog just likes to sing along with me!
+Some say it’s because the sounds resemble a distant dog howling, while others believe it hurts their ears or causes them discomfort.
+There isn’t much proof of either theory, but we know dogs howl in response to loud noises.

 Excitement and happiness

 If you’ve ever been around an Alaskan Malamute, you’ve undoubtedly heard some enthusiastic howling on your arrival, or when playing.
-Dogs will howl to convey excitement and happiness and it’s the most heartwarming kind of howl.
+Dogs will howl to convey excitement and happiness, and it’s the most heartwarming kind of howl.

 Adjusting to a new environment